SearchStax Help Center

 Another option is to include a canonical tag on your search result pages that always points to the “clean” URL without any parameters.
 This will prevent search engines from accidentally indexing your search results, but they may still index your initial “search” start page under the clean URL provided in the canonical tag.

 You’ll need to determine how you want to configure your Site Search search result pages so that they don’t accidentally get indexed in other search engines.
-Depending on how your site search has been integrated you’ll likely need to manually configure your canonical tags or robots configuration and add the appropriate schema to your home page to enable search rich snippets.
+Depending on how your site search has been integrated you’ll likely need to manually configure your canonical tags or robots configuration.

 Questions?